Analysis Framework & Cross-Domain Thinking

 Practice recommendation

-Scenario Analysis Framework — Step-by-Step Approach
+Scenario Analysis Framework - Step by Step

 Phase 1: Orient (15-20 minutes)